kermitt2/grobid/doc/Grobid-service.md

 ## Configure the server

 If required, modify the file under `grobid/grobid-service/config/config.yaml` for starting the server on a different port or if you need to change the absolute path to your `grobid-home` (e.g. when running on production).
-By default `grobid-home` is located under `grobid/grobid-home` and contains all the models and resources required to run GROBID.
+By default `grobid-home` is located under `grobid/grobid-home`. `grobid-home` contains all the models and static resources required to run GROBID.

 ## Use GROBID